 60 second overview – what the eSIM means to you

-- With the release of the iPhone 7S / iPhone, Apple will bring to market a new SIM concept.
+- With the release of the new iPhones, Apple will bring to market a new SIM concept.

 - In fact, Apple have been prototyping this new SIM type in iPads for some time.